sghosh968/Octocat/README.md

-Octocat : This app uses React to consume github API and build a few features around it.
+Octocat : This app uses React to consume github API and has a few features built around it.
 Some of the major features include :
 1. Show popular repositories for a particular language.
 2. Repository page showing top contributors, languages used (using graphs), issues count, pull requests count